What the New Google Ad Layout Means for Your Business

 One major change is that the fourth ad position knocks the top organic position further down the page, but this only happens some of the time.
 Confused?
 Try entering what Google considers a “highly commercial query,” and see for yourself.
 Even more confused?
 Let’s break it down.

 The fourth ad position won’t necessarily show up for every search.
-It is reserved for high volume searches such as “residential mortgage” that suggest the searcher has a strong intention to buy or take action.
+Google reserves it for high volume searches such as “residential mortgage” that suggest the searcher has a strong intention to buy or take action.
 Searches for hotels would fall under this category as well.
 When a fourth ad appears, it takes the place that could have been occupied by the top organically ranked result.
 On many computers it makes this result invisible above the fold.

 In addition to the space being taken up by the possible fourth ad, Google also may display a Knowledge Graph under the ad block when relevant.
 This would knock the first organic position even further.
 Even though this is not likely to occur often, it has been demonstrated, illustrating the impact of a new ad layout on both PPC and search results.